 Content creation can be one of the most exciting and fun parts of being an online entrepreneur.
 It’s how we connect with our audience, message our brand, and achieve success.
-However, when the dreaded content burnout hits – and it happens to the best of us! – content marketing can become an overwhelming task.
+However, when the dreaded content burnout hits, it happens to the best of us! – content marketing can become an overwhelming task.

 We want to be super-clear: there’s no shame in preventing content burnout.
-It doesn’t mean you’re failing.
-Sometimes it happens because we’re so on top of our content creation.
+It doesn’t mean you’re failing; sometimes, it happens because we’re on top of our content creation.
 You know that at SoVerve, we think being consistent is fantastic; many of you will have heard or seen us promoting that approach.

-However, when you’ve been working hard at something in a specific way over a long period, if something happens to throw you off, you might crack.
+However, when you’ve been working hard at something in a specific way over a long period, you might crack if something throws you off.
 People might not talk much about it, but it happens to the best of us.

 Our content marketing tips are typically about how to create more content.
-However, our team was so inspired by our recent content creation recently, that we wanted to share what we learned.
-Read on for our three ways to preventing content burnout – plus a bonus tip at the end!
+However, our team was so inspired by the recent content creation that we wanted to share what we learned.
+Read on for our three ways to prevent content burnout – plus a bonus tip at the end!

 1 | Break up content into bite-sized chunks

-The first way to prevent content burnout is to make life a little bit easier for yourself when you’re planning your content marketing calendar.
+The first way to prevent content burnout is to make life a little easier for yourself when planning your content marketing calendar.
 Develop a content pattern that allows you to break up content into different, smaller forms.
-Think of these as delicious ‘bite-sized’ chunks of content – easier for you to create and easier for your audience to consume!
+Think of these as delicious ‘bite-sized’ chunks of content – more effortless for you to create and easier for your audience to consume!

 For example, if you’re planning a blog post like a ‘Top 3 Tips’ or ‘5 Ideas For…’ and you know already it’s going to be a long one, why not split it into different sections?
-This way, rather than taking up a spot on your content calendar with a longer blog, you can divide it into several parts to fill your content calendar quickly.
+This way, rather than taking up a spot on your content calendar with a longer blog, you can divide it into several parts to fill it quickly.

 A bonus?
-Staggering your content like this means that your audience will have to keep coming back for the next installment!
+Staggering your content like this means your audience must keep returning for the next installment!

 2 | Stick to your scope

-In project management terms, this is called ‘scope creep,’ and it can happen without you noticing.
-First, you’re doing a couple of extra bits as a favor; then this becomes the norm.
+In project management terms, this is called ‘scope creep,’ it can happen without you noticing.
+First, you’re doing a few extra bits as a favor; this becomes the norm.
 It might seem harmless, but this gradual creep of additional content burns you out.
-It’s vital to stay within parameters you set for your clients or yourself (and even more crucial to define these parameters clearly at the start of a project!).
+It’s vital to stay within the parameters you set for your clients or yourself (and even more crucial to define these parameters clearly at the start of a project!).

 This is a lesson for life as well: learn to say no!
-To yourself and clients, whenever you’re in situations that could lead to your content marketing outside your job scope.
-When you’re passionate about your work, you may find yourself wanting to help out, but it’s crucial for your business that you keep these instances to a minimum.
+To yourself and your clients, whenever you’re in situations that could lead to your content marketing outside your job scope.
+When you’re passionate about your work, you may want to help out, but your business must keep these instances to a minimum.